Rits5/UBC-UAS/README.md

 # UBC-UAS
-Some of the code from UBC Unmanned Aircraft Systems (UAS)
+Some of my code contributions for UBC Unmanned Aircraft Systems (UAS) The full repository is a private gitlab repo